altimmons/LangNotes/Linux/ShellNotes.md

 ### A few handy movement commands

 Sometimes a mistake is noticed before the enter key is pressed.
-We’ve already talked about terminals that don’t translate cursor-keys properly, so how do you fix a mistake?
+We've already talked about terminals that don't translate cursor-keys properly, so how do you fix a mistake?
 To make matters worse, sometimes the backspace key gets mapped to `^H` or even worse something like `^[[~`.
 Now how do you fix your mistake before hitting the enter key?

 Once again, bash comes through for us.
 Here are some of the movement keystrokes that I use most often: